Yandex Cloud

 In the database_name field, specify the name of the database to grant access to.

-4. To change quota settings for the user, add the required number of quota blocks to the cluster user description.
+4. To update user's quota settings, add the required number of quota sections to the cluster user description.

 When describing quotas, only the interval_duration field is required.